MIT-LCP/mimic-website/content/gettingstarted/cloud.md

 6. Provides a command for downloading the data from PhysioNet as individual CSV files using `wget` (when compared to the image above, your command will have a distinct username).
   * This downloads the data directly from PhysioNet servers, but in their raw (usually uncompressed) form.

-We will focus on the two options which provide access to the data in a relational database (#2 and #5 in the above).
+Options #1, #3, #4, and #6 all provide the ability to download the data locally.
+For the remainder of this guide, we will focus on the two options which provide access to the data in a cloud based relational database (#2 and #5 in the above).

 ## GCP - BigQuery